Hydrite Chemical Co.

 Traditionally, batch or continuous types of evaporators such as natural/forced circulation, falling and rising film, and climbing and falling plate evaporators have been used successfully with a range of process liquids.
 However, these evaporators have proven to be inefficient with high-boiling, viscous, fouling, and heat sensitive liquids.

-The design principle of thin film evaporators allows them to successfully separate difficult-to-handle products.
+The design of thin film evaporators (also referred to as wiped film evaporators) allows them to successfully separate difficult-to-handle products.
 This method uses indirect heat transfer and mechanical agitation to evaporate a thin layer (0.1 mm to 1.0 mm) of flowing substance under controlled conditions.

 1. The product first enters above the heated zone where it is evenly distributed against the inner wall of the heating jacket by the rotating wipers.